 In Millions

 2018 2017

-Audit Fees (1) \$9.8 \$9.6
+Audit Fees(1) \$ 9.8 \$ 9.6

-Audit Related Fees (2) 0.3 0.5
+Audit Related Fees(2) 0.3 0.5

-Tax Fees (3) 0.8 0.1
+Tax Fees(3) 0.8 0.1

-All Other Fees (4)
+All Other Fees(4)

 Total Fees \$10.9 \$10.3

-Represents fees for professional services provided for the audit of the Company's annual consolidated financial statements and the Dutch Annual Accounts, the audit of the Company's internal control over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act of 2002, reviews of the Company's quarterly condensed consolidated financial statement, audit services provided in connection with other statutory or regulatory filings, and accounting, reporting and disclosure matters.

-- (3) Represents fees primarily related to tax return preparation, tax planning and tax compliance support services. - (4) Represents fees related primarily to advisory services.
+- (1) Represents fees for professional services provided for the audit of the Company's annual consolidated financial statements and the Dutch Annual Accounts, the audit of the Company's internal control over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act of 2002, reviews of the Company's quarterly condensed consolidated financial statements, audit services provided in connection with other statutory or regulatory filings, and accounting reporting and disclosure matters. - (2) Represents fees for assurance services related to the audit of the Company's annual consolidated financial statements, including the audit of the Company's employee benefit plans, comfort letters, certain SEC filings and other agreed-upon procedures. - (3) Represents fees primarily related to tax return preparation, tax planning and tax compliance support services. - (4) Represents fees related primarily to advisory services.